ericrovtar/ericrovtar.github.io/_posts/2015-04-17-I-m-In-the-Band.md

 ## What the Microsoft Band Is &amp; Is Not
 First, it&rsquo;s important to make the distinction that the <a href="http://www.microsoft.com/Microsoft-Band/en-us" target="_blank">Microsoft Band</a> is not a smart watch.
 It&rsquo;s a fitness tracker, though it has some smart watch type features.

-For example, it may not have the library of apps Apple Watch will offer, but it has a handful like calendar, Starbucksand alarm.
+For example, it may not have the library of apps Apple Watch will offer, but it has a handful like calendar, Starbucks and alarm.
 From what I can tell, all the apps seem to be provided by Microsoft, so I&rsquo;m not sure if that&rsquo;s by design or if third-parties have just opted to not support it.
 It seems more the former.

 {% include youtube.html src="//www.youtube.com/embed/CEvjulEJH9w" width="560" height="315" caption="Microsoft Band: Live Healthier" %}